dylanraposo/CraigslistCars/README.md

 # Obtaining data
 Have always had deep passion for cars and have always been interested in how different factors play a role in the overall pricing of vehicles.
-Went on the search for a challenging dataset which would give us some key insights that we would have to work for.
+Went on the search for a challenging dataset which would give us some key insights regarding our interests.
 After searching for a bit saw most of the car datasets were often too clean, not too much data, or were not local (US).
 I eventually came across this dataset which was scraped from craigslist.
 It was very messy, unorganized, but at a glance could tell it contained a lot of useful information.
 Ultimately imported this dataset into excel to get a better look at what we were dealing with.

 Original file preview: Seen in repository as "CraigslistCars(Raw).IPYNB"